FridayAgboro/Palmora-HR-Project-DSA-/README.md

 ## Recommendations
-- Palmora Group needs to balance Gender bias in the following Departments where major bias are noticed, bias against males in 2 departments (Research and Development - Females are 27% Higher, and Business Development - Females are 28% higher), while bias against female is noticed in 1 department (Legal - Males are 50% Higher).
+- Palmora Group have a Gender bias of **430 Male Enployees** to **406 Female Employees**.
+This needs to be looked at especially in the Legal Department where Males are 73% Higher.
 - Palmora Group needd to increase employees salary to meet the industry standard of a minimum salary on N90,000.
 - There are fewer Employees in Lagos Region compare to employees in others locations this needs to be looked at.